ekasin/terraform-provider-docusign/README.md

 1. Write manually a resource configuration block for the User in `main.tf`, to which the imported object will be mapped.
 2. Run the command `terraform import docusign_user.user1 [EMAIL_ID]`
 3. Check for the attributes in the `.tfstate` file and fill them accordingly in resource block.

-### Testing the Provider
-1. Navigate to the test file directory.
-2. Run command `go test` .
-This command will give combined test result for the execution or errors if any failure occur.
-3. If you want to see test result of each test function individually while running test in a single go, run command `go test -v`
-4. To check test cover run `go test -cover`

 ## Example Usage